DanielFabian/FSharp.InteropServices.Dynamic/Readme.md

 # Usage

-Create a late-bound (dynamic) P/Invoke wrapper for an assembly by first creating an object `let mylib = Library("mylib.dll")`.
+Create a late-bound (dynamic) P/Invoke wrapper for an assembly by first creating an object `Library("mylib.dll")`.
 Then you can immediately access P/Invoke methods on it by using the `?` operator; `mylib?MyMethod("arg1", 2, 3.0)`

 	open FSharp.InteropServices.Dynamic